-While we don't work in an industry that's at high risk of modern slavery, and 99% of our suppliers are based in countries with a low risk of modern slavery (Global Survey Index 2016), we know that some of our suppliers work in higher-risk industries or countries, which is why our responsibilities are important to us.
+While we don't work in an industry that's at high risk of modern slavery, and 99% of our suppliers are based in countries with a low risk of modern slavery (Global Survey Index), we know that some of our suppliers work in higher-risk industries or countries, which is why our responsibilities are important to us.

 We complete risk profile reviews of each service that our suppliers provide, so that we identify those third parties that represent the greatest potential risk to us and our members.
 We're committed to identifying these risks and making sure our supply chain is free of modern slavery and human trafficking.
-To do this, we ask suppliers in high-risk sectors to fill out a self-assessment form in relation to their own supply chain and we complete enhanced due diligence where we feel necessary, for example as part of our recent colleague clothing tender.
-We also ask for assurance from our suppliers that they can follow our Third Party Code of Practice.
+We complete enhanced due diligence where we feel necessary and we also ask for assurance from our suppliers that they can follow our Third Party Code of Practice.